How To - Build a High-Quality Full-Duplex AllStar Node for Under $150

 A full-duplex personal node can be used as a repeater (by setting duplex to 2 or 4 in rpt.conf), but that defeats one of the main benefits of a full-duplex personal AllStar node – the ability to hear audio from other connected nodes at all times without your own outgoing audio being repeated back, and thus no need to use a headset or headphones.
 This gives much better situational awareness and flexibility than a simplex node because if someone else keys up while you're talking you hear it right away and can then unkey thereby preventing a double, or you can both continue talking.
 In that case the conversation can work just like a good quality speakerphone.
 ASL is based on Asterisk – an enterprise-grade phone switch system that supports full-duplex by default for all users, thus anyone can key up with a quick comment or break any time.
 There are applications where a small low-cost portable repeater is useful though, such as if traveling with other hams to a remote area or field day site.
 For occasional repeater use this node design works well and provides the majority of ASL's features at a very low cost.
 You can even add additional receivers (eg. $25 HTs) along with a simple audio mixer circuit to provide true multi-user full-duplex functionality.

 Because the Tx audio is not repeated a personal node is generally limited to one RF user, in contrast to a repeater which can be shared by numerous users, but a personal node can be used by multiple RF users if they are all within simplex range of each other and thus can all hear each other's transmit audio.
 Cross-Band Full-Duplex (CBFD) radios also support dual-receive, thus when receiving you can monitor the node input and output frequencies at the same time.
 Thus if you have 10 ham friends within a few miles who all have CBFD radios, you can all use one CBFD personal node and hear all local RF users on the node input frequency and all ASL users on the node output frequency.
-This will not prevent doubles if 2 RF users key up at the same time, but that shouldn't be an issue if you use the node at different times or have only a few people using it at the same time who are careful to avoid doubles.

 (Ideally a radio supporting CBFD could be set up with echo-cancellation DSP functionality, in which case any number of users could share a CBFD repeater node and each radio could subtract its transmit audio from the receive audio.
 Echo-cancellation is used in telephone and VOIP systems to help prevent echoing/feedback.
 No such radios currently exist, but it wouldn't be hard to build one.
 Maybe someday an open-source Linux-based HT product will be created that supports CDFD and runs GNU Radio or other SDR programs enabling DSP capabilities.
 This could be a very popular product as it could then also support other analog and digital modes and anyone could create their own software, DSP algorithms, codecs, etc. or even whole new analog, digital or hybrid modes.)